torvalds/linux/Documentation/media/uapi/v4l/vidioc-log-status.rst

 ===========

-As the video/audio devices become more complicated it becomes harder to debug problems.
+As the video/audio devices become more complicated it becomes harder to de problems.
 When this ioctl is called the driver will output the current device status to the kernel log.
 This is particular useful when dealing with problems like no sound, no video and incorrectly tuned channels.
 Also many modern devices autodetect video and audio standards